cablelabs/micronets-manager/README.md

    ```
     cd micronets-manager/docker/dev
-    docker-compose up --build
+   ./compose-create.sh
    ```
 ###### Note : Make sure your connected to respective Micronets websocket proxy , Identity Server and MSO Portal before booting Micronets Manager up.
 ###### Detailed instructions to start the Micronets websocket proxy can be found [here](https://github.com/cablelabs/micronets-ws-proxy#1-quick-start)
-###### By default the Micronets Manager is configured to connect to wss://ws-proxy-api.micronets.in:5050/micronets/v1/ws-proxy/micronets-gw-0001 websocket proxy.
+###### By default the Micronets Manager is configured to connect to wss://ws-proxy-api.micronets.in:5050/micronets/v1/ws-proxy/gw/default-gw-${SubscriberId} websocket proxy.
-###### To change this configuration please update the webSocketUrl parameter in default.json file present in config directory.When the micronets manager boots up and registry associated with respective subscriber is not populated its uses config.json to locate the corresponding websocket proxy.
+###### To change this configuration please update the webSocketBaseUrl parameter in default.json file present in config directory.When the micronets manager boots up and registry associated with respective subscriber is not populated its uses config.json to locate the construct websocket proxy connection url.
 ###### Registry api associated with subscriber once populated is used to derive the respective websocket proxy configuration.Websocket proxy configuration in registry api and in config/default.json should match.
 ###### Detailed instructions to start the MSO Portal can be found [here](https://github.com/cablelabs/micronets-mso-portal#getting-started)
 ###### Detailed instructions to start the Identity Server can be found [here](https://github.com/cablelabs/identity-service#getting-started)